First Aid

 If the casualty speaks or moves in response to you, you should tend to any injuries or diseases they may have before proceeding to the following stage.

 If the victim does not reply, try pressing them on the arm or lightly shaking their shoulder.
 You must not vigorously shake them, as this may aggravate any possible neck or back issues.
-If the casualty still doesn’t respond, proceed on to the next phase of the primary survey.
+If the casualty still doesn’t respond, proceed to the next phase of the primary survey.
 If the emergency responders haven’t previously been contacted, call for assistance from them.

 A Stands for Airway